badryadahy/Arabic-Semantic-Similarity-Dataset-ASSD/README.md

 1) Arabic Similarity Dataset.xlsx file

   * One ASSD pair per line.
-  * Each line contains the following fields: ASSD S1, ASSD S2, Human Average.
+  * Each line contains the following fields: ASSD S1, ASSD S2, R1,R2,R3,R4,R5,R6,R7 and Human Average. where R is the evaluator number which are seven evaluator.

-2) Human Evluation.xlsx file

-  * One ASSD pair per line.
-  * Each line contains the following fields: ASSD S1, ASSD S2,R1,R2,R3,R4,R5,R6,R7.

 Resources